-Makes 1 large loaf
+Makes: 1 loaf

 500g strong white bread flour, plus extra for dusting

-7g instant dried yeast
+7g fast-action dried yeast

 7g fine salt

-50g lard, cut into small pieces, softened
+50g lard, cut into small pieces and softened

 oil, for greasing

-Step 10 – Fill the roasting tray with cold water to create steam and put the bread into the oven.
-Bake for 15 minutes, then lower the oven setting to 190C/fan 170C/gas 5 and bake for a further 20–25 minutes, until crusty and golden brown.
-When tapped on the bottom, the loaf should sound hollow.
-If not, put it back into the oven for another 5 minutes.
+Step 9 – Remove the risen loaf from the bag and dust with flour.
+Fill the roasting tray with cold water to create steam and put the bread in the oven.
+Bake for 15 minutes, then lower the oven to 190°C/170°C/375°F/Gas 5 and bake for a further 20–25 minutes, until crusty, golden brown and the base sounds hollow when tapped.
+(If not, put it back into the oven for another 5 minutes.)

 Step 10– Transfer the baked loaf to a wire rack to cool.